 - Severe inflammation of your esophagus, the tube that runs from your mouth to your stomach

 - A narrowing of your esophagus that's not caused by cancer

 - Barrett's esophagus, a change in the cells because of acid reflux

 Before surgery, you'll probably get tests to check how well the muscles in your esophagus work, including esophageal manometry and esophageal motility studies.

 Because you're taking a risk with any operation, you should consider surgery for acid reflux or GERD (gastroesophageal reflux disease) only after other treatments don't work, and when there's a good chance the operation will turn out well.

 These are usually the first things your doctor will do.
-He'll put a flexible tube, called an endoscope, through your mouth and into your esophagus and stomach.
-The tube has a light and camera so he can see the inside of your body.
-Through the endoscope and using special tools, he can also take tissue samples and do surgery.
+They'll put a flexible tube, called an endoscope, through your mouth and into your esophagus and stomach.
+The tube has a light and camera so they can see the inside of your body.
+Through the endoscope and using special tools, they can also take tissue samples and do surgery.

-With a set of small tools at the tip of an endoscope, he can tightly bind the end of the esophagus to the top of the stomach.
-Or he could place stitches in the lower esophagus to form pleats that strengthen the area.
+With a set of small tools at the tip of an endoscope, they can tightly bind the end of the esophagus to the top of the stomach.
+Or they could place stitches in the lower esophagus to form pleats that strengthen the area.

 In the Stretta procedure, or radiofrequency treatment, the doctor directs high-energy waves into the wall of the lower esophagus to create small amounts of scar tissue.
 This will usually lessen heartburn and other acid reflux symptoms.
 You may need more than one treatment for a good result.